Department of Kinesiology

 - Do I have to pay for uniforms for my clinical experiences?

-- Yes, students are responsible for any costs associated with complying with the ATEP dress code.
+- Yes, students are responsible for any costs associated with complying with the AT Program dress code.

 - When should I plan on arriving at UNCG?

-- First year students are generally asked to report to UNCG in mid-June.
-In-coming first year students begin the program in the summer, enrolling in 2 courses for 3-5 weeks of summer school in the month of June and July.
+- First year students are generally asked to report to UNCG the last week of May.
+In-coming first year students begin the program in the summer, enrolling in 2 courses for 3-5 weeks of summer school in the months of May, June and July.

 - Will there be an orientation session for first year students?